-- ☐ Enhanced Autonomy for Compliance Personnel - ❖ "direct reporting" channel between compliance personnel and the organization's governing authority - "express authority" for the "individual or individual with operational responsibility for the compliance and ethics program" to communicate "personally" with the governing authority - promptly on any matter involving criminal conduct or potential criminal conduct - no less than annually on the implementation and effectiveness of the compliance and ethics program - ☐ If these requirements are met, corporations may receive credit for their ethics and compliance program.
+- $\hfill \square$ Enhanced Autonomy for Compliance Personnel - "direct reporting" channel between compliance personnel and the organization's governing authority - "express authority" for the "individual or individual with operational responsibility for the compliance and ethics program" to communicate "personally" with the governing authority - promptly on any matter involving criminal conduct or potential criminal conduct - no less than annually on the implementation and effectiveness of the compliance and ethics program

+☐ If these requirements are met, corporations may receive credit for their ethics and compliance program.
-Individual Accountability for Corporate Wrongdoing - Yates Memo Written by: Sally Quillian Yates - Deputy Attorney General - 9/5/15 "One of the most effective ways to combat corporate misconduct is by seeking accountability from the individuals who perpetrated the wrongdoing."
-"Such accountability is important for several reasons: it deters future illegal activity, it incentivizes changes in corporate behavior, it ensures that the proper parties are held responsible for their actions, and it promotes the public's confidence in our justice system."

-- ☐ Governing Authority Knowledgeable about compliance program with reasonable oversight (Board of Directors) - ☐ Ethics & Compliance Officer high level individual - Reporting structure clearly defined - "direct to the top", no buffers - Strong leader independent, empowered, effective - Shall have adequate resources and authority - $\ensuremath{ \diamondsuit}$ Access to Board with periodic reporting responsibilities - $\hfill \Box$ Compliance Committee, Regional liaisons, Program Staff, etc.
+Individual Accountability for Organization Misconduct $\hfill \square$ "One of the most effective ways to combat corporate misconduct is by seeking accountability from the individuals who perpetrated the wrongdoing. ☐ "Such accountability is important for several reasons: it deters future illegal activity, it incentivizes changes in corporate behavior, $\ensuremath{\clubsuit}$ it ensures that the proper parties are held responsible for their actions, and $\ensuremath{ \diamondsuit}$ it promotes the public's confidence in our justice Oversight and Accountability ☐ Governing Authority - Knowledgeable about compliance program with reasonable oversight (Board of Directors) $\hfill \square$ Ethics & Compliance Officer - high level individual Reporting structure clearly defined "direct to the top", no buffers Strong leader - independent, empowered, effective Shall have adequate resources and authority Access to Board with periodic reporting responsibilities $\hfill \square$ Compliance Committee, Regional liaisons, Program Staff, The Principles of Federal Prosecution of

-The Principles of Federal Prosecution of Business Organizations in the United States Attorneys Manual ("Filip Factors")
+The Principles of Federal Prosecution of Business Organizations in the United States Attorneys Manual

-- Specific factors for Department of Justice prosecutors to consider in conducting an investigation of an organization; - ☐ Determining whether to bring charges against the organization; - $\hfill \square$ Negotiating resolution of criminal and civil matters with organization; - ☐ The factors include "the existence and effectiveness of the organization's pre-existing compliance program and efforts to implement an effective compliance program; - ☐ Deferred Prosecution and/or Corporate Integrity Agreements.
+- ☐ Specific factors for Department of Justice prosecutors to consider in conducting an investigation of an organization; - ☐ Determining whether to bring charges against the organization; - $\hfill \square$ Negotiating resolution of criminal and civil matters with organization; - ☐ The factors include "the existence and effectiveness of the organization's pre-existing compliance program and efforts to implement an effective compliance program; - ☐ Deferred Prosecution and/or Corporate Integrity Agreements.

-Department of Justice Evaluation of Corporate Compliance Programs ☐ Analysis and Remediation of Underlying Misconduct $\hfill \square$ Senior and Middle Management ☐ Autonomy and Resources ☐ Policies and Procedures $\ \square$ Risk Assessment ☐ Training and Communications ☐ Confidential Reporting and Investigation ☐ Incentives and Disciplinary Measures ☐ Continuous Improvement, Periodic Testing and Review ☐ Third Party Management ☐ Mergers and Acquisitions (M&A) Department of Justice Evaluation of
+☐ Risk Assessment

+☐ Training and Communications

+☐ Confidential Reporting and Investigation

+☐ Incentives and Disciplinary Measures

+☐ Continuous Improvement, Periodic Testing and Review

+☐ Third Party Management

+☐ Mergers and Acquisitions (M&A)

-Corporate Compliance Programs (Cont'd.)
+International Standards for Compliance Programs

-- $\ \square$ United States Sentencing Guidelines ("USSG") - ☐ United States Attorney's Manual ("USAM") - ☐ A Resource Guide to the U.S. Foreign Corrupt Practices Act ("FCPA Guide") - ☐ Good Practice Guidance on Internal Controls, Ethics and Compliance by the Organization for Economic Cooperation and Development ("OECD") Council - ☐ Anti-Corruption Ethics and Compliance Handbook for Business (OECD Handbook) by OECD, United Nations Office on Drugs and Crime and the World
+☐ United States Sentencing Guidelines ("USSG")

+☐ United States Attorney's Manual ("USAM")

+- ☐ A Resource Guide to the U.S. Foreign Corrupt Practices Act ("FCPA Guide") - ☐ Good Practice Guidance on Internal Controls, Ethics and Compliance by the Organization for Economic Cooperation and Development ("OECD") Council - ☐ Anti-Corruption Ethics and Compliance Handbook for Business (OECD Handbook) by OECD, United Nations Office on Drugs and Crime and the World Bank.